ivy-llc/ivy/docs/overview/deep_dive/ivy_frontends.rst

 ----------------------------

 Most frameworks include instance methods and special methods on their array class for common array processing functions, such as :func:`reshape`, :func:`expand_dims` and :func:`add`.
-This simple design choice comes with many advantages, some of which are explained in our :ref:`Ivy Array` section.
+This simple design choice comes with many advantages, some of which are explained in our `Ivy Array <../design/ivy_as_a_framework/ivy_array.rst>`_ section.

 **Important Note**
 Before implementing the instance method or special method, make sure that the regular function in the specific frontend is already implemented.